SanPranav/Group/_posts/2024-02-20-flappybird.md

 comments: false
 layout: post
 title: Flappy Bird
 description: A Flappy Bird Game Created by Pranav Santhosh.
+Use the spacerbar to jump in between the pillars, and press space to retry.
+Have fun!
-type: hacks
+type: plans
 courses: { compsci: {week: 2} }
 ---